huggingface/blog/concrete-ml-inference-on-endpoints-fhe.md

 export HF_TOKEN=[your token hf_XX..XX]
 ```

-Lastly, your machine needs to have Concrete ML installed locally: Make a virtual environment, source it and install the necessary dependencies:
+Lastly, your machine needs to have Concrete ML installed locally: Make a virtual environment, source it, and install the necessary dependencies:

 ```bash
 python3.9 -m venv .venv